War and Love (2003 film): Production

 Captain Raju had a major accident on the sets of this film.
-Laila's voice was dubbed by Savitha Radhakrishnan.

 Release

 Reception

 A critic from Sify wrote that "There is not even one redeeming factor in this amateurishly shot film.
 The first half looks ancient.
 Dileep is wasted and Prabhu's dubbed voice is jarring.
 You run out of the hall while, the Pakistani general's daughter Laila holds the Indian flag and says, ”Bharat Mata Ki Jai”!!!"
 Reviewing the Tamil dubbed version Kalam, Cinesouth wrote "The first half of the film proceeds like a documentary- pretty boring.
 Such Army based films ought to be serious, but this film doesn't have it.
 The team attempts to infiltrate Pakistan as if they are going for a picnic.
 Technical brilliance and wizardry is missing too".

 Box office

 This film was overall a box-office bomb.